mcelentano/mcelentano.github.io/_pages/research.md

 M. Celentano.
 Approximate separability of symmetrically penalized least squares in high dimensions: characterization and consequences. **Information and Inference: A Journal of the IMA**, 2020. [journal](https://academic.oup.com/imaiai/article/10/3/1105/6103239) [arxiv](https://arxiv.org/abs/1906.10319)

 # In preparation

-M. Celentano, L. Lin, Z. Fan, and S. Mei.
-Mean-field variational inference with the TAP free energy: Geometric and statistical properties in linear models.
-In preparation.

 M. Celentano, W. Dewitt, S. Prillo, and Y. Song.
 Efficiently simulating phylogenies from partially observed multi-type birth-death processes.
 In preparation.